beeware/beeware/docs/tutorial/tutorial-0.rst

     If you're on macOS, you can get the official installer from `the Python website <https://www.python.org/downloads>`_.
-You can use any stable version of Python from 3.5 onward (although we'd advice avoiding alphas, betas and release candidates unless you *really* know what you're doing).
+You can use any stable version of Python from 3.5 onward (although we'd advise avoiding alphas, betas, and release candidates unless you *really* know what you're doing).

   .. group-tab:: Linux